mwvgroup/pwv_kpno/1.0.0/documentation/html/_sources/accessing_data.rst.txt

       [2010]

-If **pwv_kpno** has beed set to model a custom site and no data has already been downloaded from SuomiNet, the ``update_models`` will default to downloading data from 2010 onward.
+.. note:: If **pwv_kpno** has been set to model a custom site and no data has
+    already been downloaded from SuomiNet, this function will download any available data from 2010 onward.

 Measured PWV Data
 =================

-Data that has been downloaded from SuomiNet can be accessed using the ``measured_pwv`` function.
+Any locally available PWV data for the current site being modeled can be accessed using the ``measured_pwv`` function.

 .. autofunction:: pwv_kpno.pwv_atm.measured_pwv

-To retrieve all SuomiNet data available on the local machine as an ``astropy``, call ``measured_pwv`` without any arguments:
+To retrieve all SuomiNet data available on the local machine:

 .. code-block:: python
     :linenos: